Thomas Valentine Cooper: Career

 In 1855, Cooper founded the Media Advertiser newspaper.
 In 1856, the name was changed to the Media Advertiser and Delaware County American and again in 1859 to the Delaware County American.

 Cooper served as a delegate to the 1860 Republican National Convention in Chicago, Illinois and had a pivotal role in the nomination of Abraham Lincoln.

 In 1865, Cooper received an appointment from the Secretary of War, Edwin Stanton, as director of government printing.
 He became the publisher of the Soldier's Journal but turned down a permanent appointment as director of the Bureau of Military Printing.

 In 1869, Cooper was elected to the Pennsylvania House of Representatives for Delaware County and was defeated in 1871 and reelected in 1872.
 The following year, Cooper was elected to the Pennsylvania Senate and was reelected continuously until 1889.
 In 1878, he was president of the Senate.

-In 1889, Cooper was appointed by President Benjamin Harrison as collector of the Port of Philadelphia, and in 1900, he was elected again to the Pennsylvania House of Representatives for Delaware County and served until his death in 1909.
+In 1889, Cooper was appointed by President Benjamin Harrison as collector of the port of Philadelphia, and in 1900, he was elected again to the Pennsylvania House of Representatives for Delaware County and served until his death in 1909.

 Personal life

 In 1858, Cooper married Ada F. Turner and together they had six children.

 Cooper was a member of the George W. Bartram Lodge, Free and Accepted Masons and of the Bradbury Post, Grand Army of the Republic.

-Cooper died in his home in a fire started by his own cigar and was interred at Media Cemetery in Upper Providence Township, Delaware County, Pennsylvania.
+Cooper died in his home in a fire started by his own cigar and was interred at Media Cemetery in Upper Providence Township, Pennsylvania.